 Unforeseen natural events, such as earthquakes, hurricanes, or other adverse weather and climate conditions, could disrupt our operations or those of our franchisees, or suppliers.
-For example, in 2012, Hurricane Sandy resulted in the temporary closing of 60 Company-owned bakery-cafes and 112 franchise-operated bakery-cafes along the east coast.
 These events could reduce traffic in our bakery-cafes, make it difficult or impossible for bakery-cafes to receive deliveries of ingredients or other products, and otherwise impede our or our franchisees' ability to continue business operations in a manner consistent with the level and extent of business activities prior to the occurrence of the unexpected weather, which in turn may materially and adversely impact our business and operating results.